AnaloguePhotoTalk/APTRemote/README.md

 # APTRemote
-A mechanical Remote cable release
+A mechanical Remote cable release for use on cameras that will accept a mechanical cable release.